-For the third straight year, the famed Stockbridge estate known as Naumkeag has been transformed into a Halloween oasis.
+For the past few years, the famed Stockbridge estate known as Naumkeag has been transformed into a Halloween oasis.

 Read the full transcript:

 Brian Sullivan, Connecting Point: It’s early afternoon in late October on the eight acre property in Stockbridge, Massachusetts, known as Naumkeag.